TONYSTARK-EDITH/Dynamic-Learning-Technique/README.md

 ## Features

+- ## **Algorithms Supported**
+  New supported algorithms has been included
+    - RandomForestClassifier
+    - DecisionTreeClassifier
+    - SVC
+    - RandomForestRegressor
+    - DecisionTreeRegressor
+    - LinearRegression
+    - LogisticRegression
+    - SVR
+    - Ridge
+    - Lasso

 - ## **Exception**
   New exceptions has been included
     - NoArgumentException
     - InvalidMachineLearningModel
     - InvalidDatasetProvided
+    - BatchCountGreaterThanBatchSize

 - ## **Parallel Processing**
     - The splitting process has been made an asynchronous process in order to increase the speed of the splitting process

 Test cases has been included